 - When the child is found their needs and those of the parent are paramount.
-Emotions are likely to be running high, and this should be considered when trying to establish what happened immediately before the child left the school premises. - It should be established whether the child is injured or has been harmed in any way, and the appropriate action taken. - After the search there will be a need to meet with staff to re-assure them and to take the opportunity to de-brief. - An incident report should be completed by the staff member co-ordinating the search and handed to the DSL / ADSL.
-This will be placed in the school's Safeguarding File. - The Executive Headteacher will inform any other relevant body as appropriate.

-- A Risk Assessment review will take place in the area from which the child went missing as soon as possible, and no longer than 3 days after the event.
+Emotions are likely to be running high, and this should be considered when trying to establish what happened immediately before the child left the school premises. - It should be established whether the child is injured or has been harmed in any way, and the appropriate action taken. - After the search there will be a need to meet with staff to re-assure them and to take the opportunity to de-brief. - An incident report should be completed by the staff member co-ordinating the search and handed to the Designated Safeguarding Lead (or Alternate).
+This will be placed in the school's Safeguarding File. - The Headteacher will inform any other relevant body as appropriate. - A Risk Assessment review will take place in the area from which the child went missing as soon as possible.
 Any identified security improvements should be put in place as soon as possible. - A meeting should be held with both the parent and the child to establish how the incident occurred, and what actions or support will be necessary to prevent such an incident from happening again in the future.